louiswstudent/COMP2000_2021/worksheet.md

  Now use this method to turn the `paint` method of the `Grid` class into a single line of code.
 I.e. remove the double-nested loop and replace it with a call to `doToEachCell`.

+🤔 Can you find anywhere else this is useful?
+Cleaning a stage of selections

-🤔 Can you find anywhere else this is useful?  🤔🤔 Can you make any other useful _higher order_ methods?
+🤔🤔 Can you make any other useful _higher order_ methods?
+ResetStage